loopnaz/loopnaz/content/about/leadership.md

 Reuben and Stephanie host [Sunday][sunday] gatherings in their home with their son Corban and their cat Tibbs.

-## Our Field Student

-{{< figure src="/img/jpg/efetzer_headshot_square.jpg" title="Meet Elise Fetzer!" class="float-left" >}}

-Elise is a senior at Olivet Nazarene University from Oak Lawn, IL.
-She will be graduating in May 2019 with a degree in Intercultural Studies.
-Elise is serving with LoopNaz both to receive field experience for her degree program and because she believes God is behind our mission in Chicago.
-After graduation, Elise hopes to continue sharing the love and mercy of God by serving and living in solidarity with marginalized populations.

-As part of her field studies, Elise is keeping an online [journal][elise-author].
-Please read and pray along with us.
-Thanks Elise!

 ## The Loop Nazarene Compassionate Ministries, Inc. Board of Directors

 ### Elected officers